-- 2. For Low and High Cutoff filters the filter type can be set to forward, zero-phase, or backward.
-The slope of the filter can also be edited.
-In order to understand the properties of filters better we will now switch to the program "DipoleSimulator".
-Please close the filter menu without setting any filters.

-- 3. Open the program DipoleSimulator

-DipoleSimulator.exe

-located in your BESA

-installation folder (C:\Program Files

-(x86)\BESA\Research_7_1).
-On the left

-of the window you see the BESA head

-schemes, on the right you see an

-electrode layout.

-- AC-2D-biphasicthe model located in synchronous.mod Examples Folder Learn by Simulations (C:\Users\Public\Documents\BESA\Re search_7_1\Examples\Learn-by-Simulations).
+synchronous.mod located in the Examples Folder Learn by Simulations (C:\Users\Public\Documents\BESA\Re search_7_1\Examples\Learn-by-Simulations).
 You will see two dipoles representing activity in the left and right hemisphere along with their source waveforms, i.e. their activity over time in the middle panel.
-Press the button Fe to Ns Fv Fe 💥 open the filter dialog.
-Specify a Low Cutoff filter of 5 Hz, 6 dB/Octave, forward and make sure that the box Enabled is only ticked for the Low
+Press the button Filters to show the filter settings.
+Specify a High Pass (Low Cutoff) filter of 5 Hz, 6 dB/Octave, forward and make sure that the box On is only ticked for the High Pass filter.

-Cutoff filter.

-5. Leave the filter settings dialog open and move it next to the DipoleSimulator main window in order to view both the filter settings and the data.
-The grey waveforms show the effect of the filter.
-In the bottom left corner the filter response is displayed.
-You can see that the Low Cutoff filter as specified in step D4 has an effect on both the amplitude and the shape of the waveforms.
+5. The grey waveforms show the effect of the filter.
+In the below of the topographic maps, the filter response is displayed.
+You can see that the High Pass (Low Cutoff) filter as specified in the previous step has an effect on both the amplitude and the shape of the waveforms.
 Amplitudes become smaller and the peaks get shifted forward.